Lughi97/pAIng/README.md

 #### Training Process
 This session of the Assignment is the most time-consuming because it requires monitoring the changes in the mean reward and standard deviation of rewards to analyze in real-time how effectively the agent in training.
 In these images (need to be added) are some moments that represent the current mean reward and str (standard deviation reward) in precise steps, in which the interval is set by the hyperparameter summary_freq.
-Analyzing this run time training information it's highlighted a steady mean reward growth increasing each step summary, apart from some fluctuation that is always in the positive value.
-This means that the agent is learning to take action that yields higher rewards over time.
+Analyzing this run time training information highlights a steady mean reward growth increasing each step summary, apart from some fluctuation always in the positive values.
+This means the agent is learning to take action that yields higher rewards over time.
-Taking also into consideration the Standard Deviation of Rewards because can highlight a more detailed look on the agent's performance.
+Considering  the Standard Deviation of Rewards can highlight a more detailed look at the agent's performance.
 In this case, the std keeps increasing as well over time and it's having some high fluctuations (between value-value) (add image to put correct data).
 This shows that the agent is exploring different strategies more actively to yield better results.
-This, however, is not enough information that is useful to the developer to understand if the training was effective.
+However, this is not enough information useful to the developer to understand if the training was effective.
 To have more information is advised to analyze also the information given by the tensorboard application.

 #### Tensorboard results analysis